aplteam/Tatin/docs/SyntaxReference.md

 |[;2] | Carries the number of major versions |

-In case `date` was specified, the result has one more column carrying the publishing date.
+* In case `date` was specified a column is added carrying the publishing date
+* In case `project_url` was specified a column is added carrying the project URL (if any)

 #### Deprecated packages